 - 1. Read GENERAL RULES. - 2.
+Must be enrolled in the CO2 Cars project to exhibit. - 3.
+All items must be entered Tuesday prior to the fair during the designated times. - 4.
+Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 5.
+If items are not checked in during the designated times, or 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 6.
 Total entries 3 cars per 4-H member.
 Each 4-H Member may make one additional car for judging only.
 This car doesn't need to be built to racing specifications.
-Each 4-H Member can race a total of 2 cars (2 short cars, 2 long cars, or 1 long and 1 short car). - 3.
-Kit must be purchased from the Extension Office. - 4.
+Each 4-H Member can race a total of 2 cars (2 short cars, 2 long cars, or 1 long and 1 short car). - 7.
+Kit must be purchased from the Extension Office. - 8.
 Cars must be built by exhibitor.
 Three age divisions: 7-9 yr. olds; 10-12 yr. olds; 13 yr. and older.
-Two classes for each age division: Over 8-1/2 inches and 8-1/2 inches and under. - 5.
-All items must be entered Monday prior to the fair during the designated times. - 6.
-Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 7.
-If items are not checked in during the designated times, or 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 8.
-All parts of the kit must be used, with no substituting of parts not included in the kit. - 9.
-At least 1/4 inch of material must remain on all sides of the CO2 Cartridge (including front). - 10.
+Two classes for each age division: Over 8-1/2 inches and 8-1/2 inches and under. - 9.
+All parts of the kit must be used, with no substituting of parts not included in the kit. - 10.
+At least 1/4 inch of material must remain on all sides of the CO2 Cartridge (including front). - 11.
 No shortening of CO2 hole.
-Hole needs to be 2 inches deep. - 11.
-Axle holes cannot be drilled in the 1/4 inch of material left around CO2 hole. - 12.
-Leave at least 1 3/4 inches of solid material around girth between front and rear axles. - 13.
-Front and rear wheels cannot be cut or sanded down smaller. - 14.
-Eyelets are not required for judging (can be put on the day of racing). - 15.
-No modifications may be made to any car if the judge has ruled it unfit to race. - 16.
+Hole needs to be 2 inches deep. - 12.
+Axle holes cannot be drilled in the 1/4 inch of material left around CO2 hole. - 13.
+Leave at least 1 3/4 inches of solid material around girth between front and rear axles. - 14.
+Front and rear wheels cannot be cut or sanded down smaller. - 15.
+Eyelets are not required for judging (can be put on the day of racing). - 16.
 If car does not meet specifications above, it can still be judged for workmanship, but not raced. - 17.
-Cars will be allowed to continue racing until judge rules them unsafe. - 18.
-First and second place cars of any division in previous years must be retired and never raced again in competition. - 19.
-Must be enrolled in the CO2 Cars project to exhibit. - 10.
+Please consult Fair Schedule for the race day/time. - 18.
+No modifications may be made to any car if the judge has ruled it unfit to race. - 19.
+Cars will be allowed to continue racing until judge rules them unsafe. - 20.
+First and second place cars of any division in previous years must be retired and never raced again in competition. - 21.
 ALL CLASSES ARE COUNTY ONLY.